amitmldlai/Fine-Tunning/README.md

-This repository includes implementations for fine tuning embeddings, multimodal models, and LLMs.
+This repository includes implementations for compression and fine tuning embeddings, multimodal models, and LLMs.